Bajo Cinca/Baix Cinca: Castle of Mequinenza

 The castle stands at the edge of a great cliff overlooking the confluence of the Ebro, Segre and Cinca rivers.
-Its plan is an irregular quadrilateral with seven rectangular towers except one which is pentagonal.
+It is structured as an irregular quadrilateral building with seven rectangular and one pentagonal towers.
 Two towers flank the small semicircular door protected by a portico.
-Few fortresses will have a better location than this, contemplating an extensive and impressive landscape on the confluence of the three rivers and their surrounding lands until reaching the Pyrenees at the horizon.
+Few fortresses around the world have a militarily strategic location such as the Castle of Mequinenza, contemplating an extensive landscape on the confluence of the three rivers and their surrounding lands until reaching the region of the Pyrenees at the horizon.
 The noble family of Moncada, lords of the barony of Mequinenza, chose this eagle's nest to create a castle-palace fortification.
-The building is an authentic masterpiece, one of the best that Gothic art bequeathed to the Crown of Aragon.
-It is dated from the 14th and 15th centuries.
+The building is an primary example of Gothic architecture associated with the Crown of Aragon.
+Its structures are dated from the 14th and 15th centuries.

-Initially, it was possibly an Arab fortress built by the Berber tribe of the Miknasa towards the 12th century.
-The tribe created the town and also give its name.
-With the reconquest it fell to Ramón Berenguer IV.
-After being a crown possession, it was given to the noble family of Moncada.
-One of the great sieges of the castle took place during the Peninsular War when it was conquered by the French Napoleonic troops of Marshal Suchet; it belonged to the French government until 1814.
+According to the arab chronicler and cartographer Al Idrisi, The localities that today comprises the castle were once an fortress recorded as "Maknesa", built by the Berber tribe of the Miknasa during the 13th century.
+The tribe established the town and also gave its original name.
+During the Reconquista, it fell to Count Ramón Berenguer IV of Barcelona.
+After becoming a crown possession, the settlement was given to the noble family of Moncada.
+One of the great sieges of the castle took place during the Peninsular War, when it was taken by French Napoleonic troops under the leadership of Marshal Suchet, which resulted in it being directly controlled by the French government until 1814.
 "Mequinenza" was inscribed in large letters on one of the outer columns of the Arc de Triomphe in Paris to commemorate one of the great French victories in the Iberian Peninsula.

 Currently the castle is privately owned by the ENDESA Foundation.
 In order to visit the castle it is necessary to put in a request in advance at the Tourist Office of the City Council of Mequinenza.
 Guided free tours are held on Tuesday mornings with prior request.